glennsl/bs-benchmarkjs/README.md

 # bs-benchmarkjs

-BuckleScript external type bindings to [Benchmark.js](https://benchmarkjs.com/), an excellent JavaScript performance benchmark library.
+`bs-benchmarkjs` provides BuckleScript external type bindings to [Benchmark.js](https://benchmarkjs.com/), an excellent JavaScript performance benchmark library.
+This package attempts to provide a faithful representation of the original JavaScript API, but with a small number of opinionated restrictions & additions to make it friendlier to consume from ReasonML or OCaml.

+While much of the API is documented in our source code via standard 'doc-comments', it may be helpful to refer to the [official Benchmark.js API docs](https://benchmarkjs.com/docs).
+(Please note that these docs may not be 100% updated with the library version in few cases.)

 ## Installation